Why Do We Need to Control Our Imaginations

-There were times that I would still fantasize bad things happening, and in them I would beat, maim, or kill the person doing evil.
+There were times that I would still fantasize negative things happening, and in them I would beat, maim, or kill the person doing evil.
 When I caught myself imagining these things, I would change my thinking to something else.
 However, the fact that I kept reverting to these negative imaginations was revealing something in me that allowed those thoughts to take root.

 In this situation, it was showing that I didn’t fully trust in God’s protection of me.
 If I were to be truly safe, I thought I would need to be stronger, faster, or smarter than the enemy.
-I assumed bad would happen, and I needed to be prepared.
+I assumed bad would eventually happen, and I needed to be prepared.
 I didn’t trust God to protect me.

-Let’s Stop Imaging Things That Are Bad
+Let’s Stop Imagining Things That Are Bad